demetrius-mp/cookbook/README.md

 - Recipes and item deletions might not work properly due to referential integrity.

+- When creating an item using the `Create a new item` option in the autocomplete input, it will create a new entry on the recipe for the created item, instead of replacing the current one (if you created it from an entry that already had a value set).

 # Possible improvements

 - Use a modal instead of native js `confirm` to confirm delete and other critical actions.